raychorn/dpmsf-microservice-framework/README.md

 API Versioning is optional however it can also be used to disambiguate API Names that may be the same in multiple modules however "API=" can also be used to differentiate and resolve this same issue.

+### Unit Tests +++

 ## Deployment <a name = "deployment"></a>

 Deploy as you wish.

+### oAuth

+If you want oAuth you may deploy oAuth via a Reverse-Proxy. oAuth is not sufficient for web-based security and it will not be supported by any frameworks published via [raychorn @ github](https://github.com/raychorn).

+Whenever github sponsorship allows this repo to be sponsored you may have the option of sponsoring a strong form of web security in the form of Signed (Randomly encrypted) Single-Use Temporal Tokens that remain valid for a short period of time, say 30 seconds.
+This option will be delivered with a Command Line interface to produce tokens for those who have clients not running via a browser.
+For browser-based clients there will be a WASM module that produces Tokens and of course the RESTFul Interface will be configurable to either require tokens or not.

+The major weakness of oAuth is the lack of a Temporal component.

+The client and server should work together using an mutually agreeable method of both validating and producing Tokens on the fly.
+This is not the way oAuth works.